WaiYan70/WaiYan70/README.md

 **👋 Hi there, I'm Khant Wai Yan — an indie full-stack developer crafting real-world solutions 🚀**

-I build performant and user-centric apps that solve practical problems — with a focus on clean code, security, and scalability.
+I build performant and user-centric apps that solve practical problems with a focus on clean code, security, and scalability.
 Recently, I’ve been exploring AI, building smart tools that enhance automation and deliver business insights.
 I continuously learn new programming skills and frameworks to stay up-to-date and tackle real-world challenges.
-Over the years, I have built a variety of projects — from simple websites to full-stack applications — sharpening my expertise in modern technologies like Next.js and the MERN stack.
+Over the years, I have built a variety of projects from simple websites to full-stack applications, sharpening my expertise in modern technologies like Next.js and the MERN stack.
 Beyond coding, I enjoy creative hobbies like tinkering with IoT devices, gaming, and cooking, which keep me inspired and balanced.

-** 🚀 Current Project

-Building an **e-commerce web app** with an **admin dashboard**, combining **web scraping** with **AI-powered** insights to help businesses make smarter decisions.

 **🧠 Currently Exploring: Frameworks, Databases, AI, DevOps, CI/CD**